-Last Raps Baseball 2019 summer camp schedule is in place for the North Shore and Vancouver.
+Last Raps Baseball 2020 summer camp schedule is in place for the North Shore and Vancouver.
+These questions have been updated from years past to help reflect the current health conditions in British Columbia.
 From time to time we are asked questions about the summer camps.
 Some of these questions are found below.

 FAQ’s about summer camps

-In the coming weeks, we are sure to have more questions and will share our responses with those who check our website.
+In the days and weeks, we are sure to have more questions and will share our responses with those who check our website.